Skip to main content

 The harness owns

-Conversation history, session persistence and resumption, tools, MCP servers, memory, context management, skills, and the agentic execution loop.
+Conversation history, session persistence and resumption, tools, MCP servers, memory, context management, skills, and the agent loop.

 Karta owns

-Session handles, participant attribution, agent routing, policies, lifecycle hooks — plus the platform: HTTP/CLI/SDK surface, multi-tenancy, metering, budgets, BYOK, webhooks, releases.
+Durable karta identity, workspace boundaries, session handles, participant attribution, release routing, policies, and lifecycle hooks - plus the platform: HTTP/CLI/SDK surface, multi-tenancy, metering, budgets, BYOK, webhooks, and releases.

 Configuration files